 If you are a social service provider , licensed day care or school and need books for your children or just have a passion for helping others we want to hear from you!

-Our core volunteers are high school students, parents and teachers.
+Our core volunteers are teachers & students.
 They sort new and gently used books into four age groups and may also help with delivery.